Yes No Share to Facebook

 As per the cases above, among others, a tenant wrongfully withholds rent regardless of any failure to maintain allegations against the landlord.
 However, when a tenant files a Tenant Application About Maintenance (Form T6) in complaint of failure to adequately maintain a rental unit, the tenant may also apply to remit rent that becomes due to the Landlord Tenant Board instead of the landlord.
 This availability to apply to remit rent to the Landlord Tenant Board instead of the landlord is prescribed at section 195(1)(b) of the Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, wherein it is stated:

-To apply to provide rent payments to the Landlord Tenant Board, a tenant must first file the Tenant Application About Maintenance (Form T6) and then a tenant may file the Request to Pay Rent to the Board on a Tenant Application About Maintenance.
+The process of applying to remit rent into the Landlord Tenant Board instead of the landlord, a tenant must commence a proceeding via the Tenant Application About Maintenance (Form T6) process and thereafter a Request to Pay Rent to the Board on a Tenant Application About Maintenance.

 Summary Comment